inmoonlight/inmoonlight.github.io/source/about/index.md

 **I'm Jihyung Moon, Co-founder & CTO at SoftlyAI**

-Our team build AI junior employees so that people can focus on bigger problems.<br>
+We build AI junior employees so that people can focus on bigger problems.<br>
 💹 For investors: [AILookUp](https://ai-lookup.softly.ai) | 🧑‍💻 For SaaS makers: [AI Receptionist API](https://softly.ai/ai-chat)

 My current interests are